The aim of our curriculum is to enable children to make positive life and learning choices so they can succeed in the future.

 Lessons are well-planned and pitched to enable all pupils to access the learning appropriate for their age and stage of development, in line with national curriculum expectations.
 As a result, expectations are high and pupils show high levels of engagement in their learning as seen through lesson observations and talking to pupils.
 This is further evidenced by the quality of learning logs and activities that are undertaken at home.
 This extends beyond core areas to include all foundation subject areas.

-Teaching at Hockliffe is never less than good, and over time produces outstanding achievement.
+Teaching at Hockliffe is effective, and over time produces children who make positive life and learning choices so they can succeed in the future.
 It is monitored regularly through lesson observations, learning walks, book looks and pupil progress meetings, with input from governors and the School ‘s Improvement Advisor.

 Assessment is carried out by teachers to inform them of the children’s gaps in learning, and this feeds into the next lesson so that the pace of learning is determined by the children’s confidence in each area.
 Parents receive a written report each year, and are invited in to Parent Consultations one per term.
 Further information evenings are hosted across the academic year.